jtlemon/drill_controller/README.md

 # Drill Controller

-This repository contains the drill controller PCB design and schematic files for both the pneumatic breakout and the shield pcb.
+This repository contains the drill controller PCB design and schematic files for both the pneumatic breakout, motor driver board and the shield pcb.

 ## Pneumatic